Elstargo00/caterpillars-movement/README.md

 # Caterpillars Movement

 Have you ever noticed the movement pattern of caterpillars?
 Usually, they move their mass from the back to the front.

-One day, I noticed that the way they move is similar to the algorithms we write in code.
+The way they move is just similar to the algorithms we write in code.

 Let's experiment with the turtle graphic lib in Python.